jacobszmon/Git-Info-Pages/README.md

 - Configuring Git (started Sept 30 at 8:45 finished at Sept 30th 9:20)
 - Staging and Commit Files (started Sept 30 at 9:35 finished Sept 30 at 9:40)
  - Initializing a Repo (Started Sept 30th at 9:25 finished Sept 30 at 9:45)
+ - Status, Log, and Diff (Started Sept 30 at 9:45 finished Sept 30 at 9:50)

 **Samuel:**